Medical Imaging Costs

 Depending on the healthcare provider, you may receive separate bills for:

-- The technical/facility charge, which includes the costs associated with the medical imaging equipment, facility and the technologists who operate the imaging equipment.
+- The technical/facility charge, including the costs associated with the medical imaging equipment, facility and the technologists who will operate the imaging equipment.

-- The professional charge for the radiologist physician or another physician to plan, interpret and generate a report for the imaging study.
+- The professional charge, including the costs to the radiologist or another doctor who will plan, interpret and generate a report for the imaging exam.

 Medicare Part B covers diagnostic medical imaging tests when ordered by your doctor or healthcare provider.
 Medicare also covers some medical imaging screening tests, such as: